Set up the Android Game Development Extension on a Windows computer and run a sample Visual Studio C++ project on an Android device or emulator.

 - Select Build > Configuration Manager.

-Two Android platforms are already configured in the sample (you can add more Android platforms later).
+Android platforms are already configured in the samples (see add more Android platforms for adding platforms).

 Make sure the sample project has the Android SDK and NDK properties configured: